Legislation and Regulations

 For different classifications which apply to pharmaceuticals (such as “available only on prescription”), see 1.3 Different Categories of Pharmaceuticals and Medical Devices.

 The SAMR, the NMPA, and NMPA’s designated drug test institutions, China Customs, all have the power to enforce the laws and regulations relating to the import and export of pharmaceuticals and medical devices.
+For the administration of use of imported pharmaceuticals and medical devices, the NMPA and its local counterparts shall be in charge.

 Prior Authorisations for Drug Importation: